kahi-framework/kahi-ui.nbn.dev/content/docs/widgets/datatable.md

 ## Pagination

-Via the `paginate` property, you can enable pagination of the input data.
+Via the `paginate` property, you can enable pagination of the input rows.

 ```svelte {title="DataTable Pagination" mode="repl"}
 <script>